Here are some of the most common questions, along with the complete answers.

 It is well established that the long-term solution to psychological and behavioral concerns and the pain they cause cannot be solved solely by medication.
 Instead of just treating the symptom, behavior therapy addresses the cause of our distress and the thought patterns that curb our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
 Working with your physician/psychiatrist you can determine the medical aspect of your treatment, but overall, a combination of medication and behavior therapy is the right course of treatment.

-There is a 24 hour cancellation notice for all our services and we expect our patients to be mindful of a professional’s time responding promplty in case they need to change a scheduled session.
-There is a $100 cancellation fee for late notice and/or no show.
+There is a 24 hour cancellation notice for all our services and we expect our patients to be mindful of a professional’s time responding promptly in case they need to change a scheduled session.
+There will be a full session charge cancellation fee for late notice and/or no show.

 Confidentiality is one of the most important components between a patient and a clinician.
 Successful treatment outcome requires a high degree of trust with highly sensitive subject matter that is usually not discussed anywhere but the clinician’s office.
 Every clinician should provide a written copy of their confidential disclosure agreement, and you can expect that what you discuss in session will not be shared with anyone.
 This is called Informed Consent.
 Sometimes, however, you may want your clinician to share information or give an update to someone on your healthcare team (your Physician, Naturopath, Attorney), but by law your clinician cannot release this information without obtaining your written permission.
 However, state law and professional ethics require mental health professionals to maintain confidentiality except for the following situations: Suspected past or present abuse or neglect of children, adults, and elders to the authorities, including Child Protection and law enforcement, based on information provided by the patient or collateral sources.
 If the clinician has reasons to suspect patient being seriously in danger of harming him/herself or has threated to harm another person.